-We recognize that the American culture is not organized primarily by ethnic and tribal bonds, but by ‘professional tribes’ – each with their own markings, ranks and standards, territories inside our culture and cities; and to reach the nation, we must evangelize inside these tribes; which means awakening and training a new missionary force, made up of current Christians; and this means mobilizing the church ‘disapora’ – sown and scattered in the Marketplace.
+We recognize that the American culture is not organized primarily by ethnic and tribal bonds, but by ‘professional tribes’ – each with their own markings, ranks and standards, territories inside our culture and cities; and to reach the nation, we must evangelize inside these tribes; which means awakening and training a new missionary force made up of current Christians; and this means mobilizing the Church ‘disapora’ – sown and scattered in the Marketplace.
 It means a new level of ownership in terms of ‘mission’ by the Nehemiah [marketplace] stream in partnership with the Ezra [pastors and clergy] stream.

 We believe God loves all people – and wants all men to be saved.
 Each person bears the image of God, marred by sin, and salvation launches a process of personal redemption; and a part of that restorative journey is the consecration of all the person is to God – talents and native abilities, spiritual gifts and personality, learned skills and life experiences – nothing is wasted.
 The goal is not merely a saved people, but an engaged people.
 Our greatest joy is found only in our full abandonment in worship and service to God, offered sacrificially, but in complete liberty (Luke 10:27).

 We believe the family – a man, woman and children – are the basic building block of community, whether faith, city-county, or nation.
-And as the family goes – so goes community.
-Further, we believe that family is the imprint of Trinity: Father, Son and Spirit (who births, nurtures, comforts); equal in value and vitality, yet different in function; and therefore, that not only does humanity, the individual, bear the image of God, but family does as well; that it is a sacred definitive design.
-Finally, that fathers are critical not only to the family, but to the nation as spiritual leaders; and that when nations err, it is the turning of the hearts of fathers that most quickly averts judgment.
+And as the family goes, so goes community.
+Further, we believe that family is the imprint of the Trinity: Father, Son and Holy Spirit (who births, nurtures, comforts); equal in value and vitality, yet different in function; and therefore, that not only does humanity, the individual, bear the image of God, but family does as well; that it is a sacred definitive design.
+Finally, we believe that fathers are critical not only to the family, but to the nation as spiritual leaders; and that when nations err, it is the turning of the hearts of fathers that most quickly averts judgment.
 Godly fathers are irreplaceable in the divine design.

 We believe the Great Commission is not an option – but the Lord’s final command.
 The Church must fulfill its obligation ‘and then shall the end come.’
-Around the throne are to be gathered, representatives of every tribe and tongue, every people group and nation.
+Around the throne are to be gathered representatives of every tribe and tongue, every people group and nation.
 It is within our grasp.
 We are not to make converts – but disciples.
 The good news must be shared with ‘everyone everywhere’ in their language and cultural context.
 (Matthew 28:18-20).

 9. Concerning Partnership